Updated: Apr 24

 Yes, folks, photography stuff is real expensive.

 It's not only camera gear that is expensive.
 All those great photos get offloaded from the camera onto a computer for editing.
-That computer is usually loaded with several professional software applications to help get the job done.
-As those innovative software companies make their products better and faster every year...that usually comes at the penalty of need all new faster computers every few years to make them run.
+That computer is usually loaded with several professional editing software applications-- among other stuff- needed to help get the job done.
+As those innovative software companies make their products better and faster every year...that usually comes at the penalty of needing all new faster computers every few years to make them run.
 Oh, joy!

 The list of expensive gear goes on and on.